ISHITA006/SenSync/README.md

 4. Open the project in Visual Studio Code IDE.

+5. Run command "flutter clean" in the project directory.

+6. Run command "flutter pub get" in the project directory.

-5. Go to "ios" folder inside the project directory, right click, and select "Open in Xcode" option.
+7. Go to "ios" folder inside the project directory, right click, and select "Open in Xcode" option.

 ![image](https://user-images.githubusercontent.com/84574733/229269569-236725ce-e934-4c2f-aeaf-ede191abeef6.png)

-7. Connect your iPhone to your MacBook using a USB or USB-c cable (data transfer cable).
+8. Connect your iPhone to your MacBook using a USB or USB-c cable (data transfer cable).

-7. Select your iPhone as the debbuging device on Xcode.
+9. Select your iPhone as the debbuging device on Xcode.

 ![image](https://user-images.githubusercontent.com/84574733/229269592-7fdd9f2a-3b1e-4915-8a7f-45938689a763.png)

+10. Click on "run" button in Xcode (build will not run if installing the app for the first time on your phone).

-8. Go to iPhone Settings, Go to VPN and Device Management and Trust apps from developer "Apple development {appleid} {unique code}".
+11. Go to iPhone Settings, Go to VPN and Device Management and Trust apps from developer "Apple development {appleid} {unique code}".

-9. Click on "run" button in xcode.
+12. Click on "run" button in xcode again.

 The application runs!!

+* The app runs code in the background to fetch user health data and pass it to the server.
 * To check the background processing code on development mode, go to Xcode menu, select "Debug" and click on "Simulate Background Fetch".

 Enjoy!

+** NOTE: In case the build fails, try running "flutter clean" in the project directory.Then delete "Pods" folder and "Podfile.lock" file inside the ios directory.
+Then on the terminal run the following commands in sequence: "cd ios", "pod install" and "pod update".
+Try reopening the ios folder in Xcode and follow from step 8 onwards.